-Results from the surveillance monitoring continue to be provided to the Working Group for consideration in their on-going modelling work.
+This long term monitoring programme continues to provide detailed site specific information.
+However, with respect to the North Esk, the smolt trapping method became ineffective in 2014 and the collection of smolt data has ceased.
+Results from the surveillance monitoring continue to be provided to the Working Group for consideration in their on-going modelling work for the assessment of distant water fisheries.